Your privacy is important to us

 Our collection and use of your personal information

-The personal information we collect about you includes:
+The personal information we collect about you may include:

 Certain categories of personal information are regarded by the law as more sensitive than others.

 This is known as Special Categories of Personal Data and covers things like your race or ethnicity, religious or philosophical beliefs, sex life, information about your health, trade union membership and genetic and biometric data that is used to identify you.

 We will always make it clear when we collect this information from you and why we are collecting it.
 We will only collect this personal information with your explicit consent.